Dupuytren's Contracture

 Treatment options for Dupuytren’s contracture

-Many instances of Dupuytren’s contracture can be managed through non-surgical methods.
+There are many ways to manage Dupuytren’s contracture without surgery.
 For instance, corticosteroids may be injected into a problematic nodule to slow the progression of its contracture.
 Also, a number of recent treatments including calcium channel blockers, gamma interferon treatment, and percutaneous needle fasciotomy show some promise in managing the disease, although no cure is currently known.

 Xiaflex collagenase injections can be administered to break up cords in patients with primary central, isolated cords.
 Xiaflex is not currently covered by Medicare.
 Xiaflex is not indicated in patients with multiple or complex cords.